Plots#

 idx (int array) – Indices into

-to get the matched points for each of this object’s coordinates.
+catalogcoordto get the matched points for each of this object’s coordinates.
 Shape matches this object.sep2d (

-) – The on-sky separation between the closest match for each element in this object incatalogcoord
+Angle) – The on-sky separation between the closest match for each element in this object incatalogcoord.
+Shape matches this object.dist3d (

-have associated distances, this quantity assumes that all sources are at a distance of 1 (dimensionless).
+Quantity[‘length’]) – The 3D distance between the closest match for each element in this object incatalogcoord.
+Shape matches this object.
+Unless both this andcatalogcoordhave associated distances, this quantity assumes that all sources are at a distance of 1 (dimensionless).

 Notes